 Applications are accepted starting on the first working day of October of each year for households with a member over the age of sixty, and for households with a disabled member.
 For all other households, applications are accepted starting on the first working day of November.
 The application period ends for all households on the last working day of April of each year.

 There are four ways you can apply.
 Please view this list of documents you will need to apply.

 Walk-In: You can apply by walking in at any of our office locations.
 Please check the hours and days walk-ins are accepted at each office, as we reserve Wednesdays as appointment days at some locations.

 Request an Appointment: If you want a shorter wait time to be seen, you can request an appointment on a specific day and time.
 If you are unable to come to one of our offices because you are working during the times we are open, you can also request an appointment at another time.
 We will work with you to set an appointment time convenient for you.
 If you are unable to visit an office because of health reasons, we also provide home visits.
 To set an appointment or to request a home visit, please use the Contact Us form at the bottom of the page.

-Apply Online: You may be able to complete your application online.
-The link for the online application is available starting on November first of each year.
+Apply Online: You may be able to complete your application online during the application season.
+Check back during the application season for the link to apply online.
 If you have never applied before, you cannot apply online the first year (you must walk-in or request an appointment).
 Households that have applied before must be seen in an office at least every three years, but can apply online in the other years.

 Mail-In Application: You may be able to download an application, print it out, and mail it back to us with copies of your documentation.
 If you have never applied before, you cannot use a mail-in application the first year (you must walk-in or request an appointment).
 Households that have applied before must be seen in an office at least every three years, but can submit a mail-in application for the other years.